Vathek: Plot summary

 Vathek, the ninth caliph of the Abassides, ascended to the throne at an early age.
-He is a majestic figure, terrible in anger (one glance of his flashing eye can make "the wretch on whom it was fixed instantly [fall] backwards and sometimes [expire]"), and addicted to the pleasures of the flesh.
-He is intensely thirsty for knowledge and often invites scholars to converse with him.
+He is a fickle and depraved tyrant, known for his unquenchable thirst for knowledge, and often invites scholars to converse with him.
 If he fails to convince the scholar of his points of view, he attempts a bribe; if this does not work, he sends the scholar to prison.
 To better study astronomy, he builds an observation tower with 11,000 steps.
+Prophet Muhammad observes Vathek from the seventh heaven, but decides not to punish him, believing that the decadent caliph will bring about his destruction.